saitoukun/my-notion-blog/readme.md

 2. Create a **inline** table on that page, don't use a full page table as it requires querying differently
 3. Add the below fields to the table

+#### originals

 The table should have the following properties:

-### Table Items

-#### originals

 - `Page`: this the blog post's page
 - `Slug`: this is the blog post's slug relative to `/blog`, it should be a text property